 Garlic Cheese Toast

-I normally will server this French Garlic Cheese Toast with spaghetti that I make with my homemade meatballs and marinara sauce.
-This garlic cheese toast is always a big hit with my family hope your family like it as well ~ Jenny
+This garlic cheese toast is always a big hit with my family hope your family likes it as well ~ Jenny

 French Garlic Cheese Toast